lbl-srg/obc/specification/source/cdl.rst

-Tools that process CDL can interpret the ``brick`` or ``haystack`` annotation, but CDL will ignore it.
+Tools that process CDL can interpret the ``brick`` or ``haystack`` annotation, but for control purposes CDL will ignore it.
 [This avoids potential conflict for entities that are declared differently in Brick (or Haystack) and CDL, and may be conflicting.
 For example, the above sensor input declares in Haystack that it belongs to an ahu3.
 CDL, however, has a different syntax to declare such dependencies:
-In CDL, the instance that declares this sensor input already unambiguously declares to what entity it belongs to, and the sensor input will automatically get the full name ``whitehouse.ahu3.TSup``.
-Furthermore, in CDL, through the ``connect(whitehouse.ahu3.TSup, ...)`` statement, a tool can infer what upstream component sends the input signal.]
+In CDL, through the ``connect(whitehouse.ahu3.TSup, ...)`` statement, a tool can infer what upstream component sends the input signal.]